kubernetes/enhancements/keps/sig-apps/4563-eviction-request-api/README.md

 	// HeartbeatDeadlineSeconds is a maximum amount of time that an interceptor should take to
 	// periodically report on an eviction progress by updating the .status.heartbeatTime.
 	// If the .status.heartbeatTime is not updated within the duration of
-	// HeartbeatDeadlineSeconds, the eviction request is passed over to the next interceptor with the
+	// HeartbeatDeadlineSeconds, the eviction request is passed over to the next interceptor with
-	// highest priority.
-If there is none, the pod is evicted using the Eviction API.
+	// the highest priority.
+If there is none and if the target is a pod, it is evicted using the
+	// Eviction API.
 	//
 	// The minimum value is 600 (10m) and the maximum value is 21600 (6h).
 	// The default value is 1800 (30m).
 	// This field is required and immutable.
 	// +required
 	HeartbeatDeadlineSeconds *int32 `json:"heartbeatDeadlineSeconds" protobuf:"varint,3,opt,name=heartbeatDeadlineSeconds"`
+}

+// EvictionTarget contains a reference to an object that should be evicted.
+// Only one target (PodRef, *TBD*) is required. type EvictionTarget struct {
+    // PodRef references a pod that is subject to eviction/termination.
+    // Only one target (PodRef, *TBD*) is required.
+    // This field is immutable.
+    // +optional
+    PodRef *LocalPodReference `json:"podRef,omitempty" protobuf:"bytes,1,opt,name=podRef"`
 }

 // LocalPodReference contains enough information to locate the referenced pod inside the same namespace.